NorthernStars/MR-Botcontrol/README.md

 1. Import project into eclipse.

-2. Copy librxtxSerial library of your OS from lib folder to root folder.

-3. Add librxtxSerial to build path.
+2. Import jFTDIserial from submodule